-These simple rules could save your children’s lives
+These simple kidnapping prevention tips could save your children’s lives

 According to Missing Children South Africa, one child goes missing every five hours in SA.